cyberrie/react-portfolio-hg/README.md

 This portfolio was built whilst keeping in mind below:

-- Navigation using React Router, dynamicrendering, or another third party router
+- Navigation using React Router, dynamic rendering, or another third party router

 - Portfolio must render at least 6 components: